nightscout/cgm-remote-monitor/README.md

   Plugins are used extend the way information is displayed, how notifications are sent, alarms are triggered, and more.

   The built-in/example plugins that are available by default are listed below.
-The plugins may still need to be enabled by adding the to the `ENABLE` environment variable.
+The plugins may still need to be enabled by adding to the `ENABLE` environment variable.

   **Built-in/Example Plugins:**